AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

     * If you have selected *Contacts* within your Platform segment, navigate to the **[!DNL Apps]** > **[!DNL Contacts]** page.
     ![Salesforce CRM screenshot showing the Contacts page with the profiles from the segment.](../../assets/catalog/crm/salesforce/contacts.png)

     * Select a *Contact* and check if the fields are updated.
-You can see that each audience status in [!DNL Salesforce CRM] was updated with the corresponding audience status from Platform, based on the **[!UICONTROL Mapping ID]** value provided during the [segment scheduling](#schedule-segment-export-example).
+You can see that each audience status in [!DNL Salesforce CRM] was updated with the corresponding audience status from Platform, based on the **[!UICONTROL Mapping ID]** value provided during the [audience scheduling](#schedule-segment-export-example).
     ![Salesforce CRM screenshot showing the Contact Details page with updated audience statuses.](../../assets/catalog/crm/salesforce/contact-info.png)

     **Working with Leads**